qkzk/fm/development.md

     - [x] <spc> remove file from flagged
     - [x] bulk update flagged with new names
     - [x] custom search with completion
+    - [x] disable regex match in flagged.
+Should it only keep the flagged files ?
+Would require to save the files before entering...

 - [x] trashmode should display which shortcut erase all trash.
 - [x] add left tab current dir to right shortcut and vice versa